Axway/open-banking-docs/content/en/docs/Overview/solution.md

 ### Developer experience

-Developer Experience is about engagement with the customers who will make use of your APIs, namely your developer community.

-To accommodate their needs and ensure a quality experience is delivered a number of features are implemented.
+Developer experience is about engagement and productization of APIs.
+A storefront experience enables closer engagement with internal and external consumers.

-#### API product catalog and documentation - to be reviewd
+#### API product catalog and documentation

-We provide a comprehensive, pre-built catalog of the API Products available in the solution that is tailored based on the certification of the developer (that is independent developer versus entity) regulated by the National Competent Authority (NCA).
+We provide a comprehensive, pre-built catalog of the API Products available in the solution that is tailored based on the open banking specifications used in the region.

 #### Developer and organization onboarding